Why it's doneBy Mayo Clinic Staff

 Chorionic villus sampling can provide information about your baby's genetic makeup.
-Generally, chorionic villus sampling is offered when the test results might have a significant impact on the management of the pregnancy — or your desire to continue the pregnancy.
-Typically, the value of this information can be assessed only by you and your partner.
+Generally, chorionic villus sampling is offered when the test results might have a significant impact on the management of the pregnancy or your desire to continue the pregnancy.

 You might consider chorionic villus sampling if:

 - You had positive results from a prenatal screening test.
-If the results of a screening test — such as the first trimester screen or noninvasive prenatal testing — are positive or worrisome, you might opt for chorionic villus sampling to confirm or rule out a diagnosis.
+If the results of a screening test — such as the first trimester screen or prenatal cell-free DNA screening — are positive or worrisome, you might opt for chorionic villus sampling to confirm or rule out a diagnosis.

 - You had a chromosomal condition in a previous pregnancy.
 If a previous pregnancy was affected by Down syndrome or another chromosomal condition, this pregnancy is at higher risk, too.